See All the Winners of the 2021 Golden Globe Awards

 The 78th Golden Globes, airing Feb.
 28 at 8 p.m.
 ET, have at least one familiar element: Amy Poehler and Tina Fey are co-hosting the ceremony, for a fourth time.
-Pretty much everything else will reflect the strangeness and difficulty of the past year, from the fact that the hosts will be on opposite coasts to the intimate acceptance speeches delivered from living room couches.
-As the first major televised awards show of 2021, the ceremony, postponed from its usual early January date, will set the tone for what is sure to be an unusual journey over the coming months, culminating in a late-April Oscars.
+Pretty much everything else reflects the strangeness and difficulty of the past year, from the fact that the hosts are on opposite coasts to the intimate acceptance speeches delivered from hotel rooms and living room couches.
+As the first major televised awards show of 2021, the ceremony, postponed from its usual early January date, sets the tone for what is sure to be an unusual journey over the coming months, culminating in a late-April Oscars.
 The ceremony also arrives as the Hollywood Foreign Press Association is mired, not for the first time, in various controversies.

-Heading into the ceremony, Netflix has the most nominations—with 22 in the film categories, thanks to movies like Mank and The Trial of the Chicago 7, and 20 on the TV side, more than half of which come from The Crown and Ozark.
-Nomadland filmmaker Chloé Zhao is favored to win Best Director, which would make her the first woman to win the award since Barbra Streisand in 1984, and Chadwick Boseman is predicted to win a posthumous award for his turn in Ma Rainey’s Black Bottom.
+Heading into the ceremony, Netflix had the most nominations—with 22 in the film categories, thanks to movies like Mank and The Trial of the Chicago 7, and 20 on the TV side, more than half of which come from The Crown and Ozark.
+Nomadland filmmaker Chloé Zhao was favored to win Best Director, which would make her the first woman to win the award since Barbra Streisand in 1984, and Chadwick Boseman was predicted to win a posthumous award for his turn in Ma Rainey’s Black Bottom.

 Here are the winners of the 2021 Golden Globe Awards, updating live throughout the evening.